-A History of the University of Nevada, Las Vegas School of Nursing
+A History of the UNLV School of Nursing

 Nevada's first nursing shortage began in 1962 from rapid population growth.
 The lack of educational programs in Nevada caused many health practitioners to rely on educational institutions outside the state.
 To fill vacant positions, clinical facilities relied on nurses moving to Nevada.
 With the rapid population growth in the 1960s, state stakeholders recognized that the nursing shortage could become an acute problem in Southern Nevada.
 It was necessary that Nevada establish educational programs for health practitioners.
 Immediately, planning began to develop an additional nursing program.
 The Nevada Public Health Association (NPHA) assumed primary responsibility for planning the nursing program.
 With the assistance of representatives from the Nevada Nurses Association, the Nevada Hospital Association, the Nevada State Medical Association, the Department of Vocational Education, and the U.S. Public Health Service, the NPHA created a survey to document the need for a program.

 During the data gathering and planning phase of the survey, controversy emerged because no one could agree on the length of the new nursing program: program lengths considered were two-, three- or four-year programs.
 Proponents and opponents of each program length discussed and fought for their preferred program.
 Historical records do not detail the rationale for the decision; however, they made the decision to pursue an associate degree program.
 A statewide subcommittee planning group’s minutes stated, "An associate of arts program is an interim step to the ultimate aim of baccalaureate preparation of professional nurses."